ALD5/odin-recipes/README.md

 - **Problem-Solving Skills**: By toubleshooting issues that arose during the development process I have improved my problem-solving skills through research and experimentation.

 This project proved to be a good opportunity to apply some of my fundamental web development knowledge.
 It also proved as good practice in using linux base operating systems, namely Ubuntu.
-As all file creation, edits and deployment for this project was done through the Xubuntu console on a Ubuntu VM.
+As all file creation, deletion and edits for this project was done through the Xubuntu console on a Ubuntu VM.